melexis/traceability-viewer/README.md

 Change the `BASE_URL` in the `config.yml` file to the correct path on your computer.
 This is the path to the JSON database of a local build (doc folder) of a Melexis product.

-Next, run the `make_neo4j_db.py` file to make the database, when completed, run the `make_html.py` file to make the html.
+Next, run the `make_neo4j_db.py` file to make the database.
+When completed, run the `make_html.py` file to generate the HTML files.

-Finally, you can open one of the html files and start having fun.
+Finally, you can open one of the HTML files and start having fun.

 ## What?